Intersection theory of polymatroids: The toric geometry of polystellahedral varieties

-\begin{definition} Let $\P = (\E, \rk_\P)$ be a polymatroid on $\E$ of arbitrary type.
+\begin{definition} Let $\P = (\E, \rk_\P)$ be a polymatroid on $\E$ with arbitrary cage.
 The \textbf{expansion} (with respect to $\pi$) of $\P$ is the polymatroid $\expand(\P)$ on $\EE$ whose rank function is given by $\rk_\P \circ \pi$.
 Equivalently, the polymatroid $\expand(\P)$ is defined by setting its independence polytope to be

 \end{definition}

 \begin{proposition} A lattice polytope $Q$ in $\RR^\EE$ is a deformation of $\Sigma_{\textbf{a}}$ if and only if $Q$ is a translate of $I(\expand(\P))$ for a polymatroid $\P$ on $\E$. \end{proposition}